Art & Design

 Japan's first museum specialized in photographs

-Documenting the reality of Japan's postwar background through his lens, Ken Domon's work has been immortalized in the Ken Domon Museum of Photography.
-This museum exhibits 70,000 photographs of this leading photographer's legacy.
+Depicting the reality of the background of pre- and postwar Japan through his lens, Ken Domon's work has been immortalized in the Ken Domon Museum of Photography.
+This museum houses and exhibits some 70,000 photographs of this leading photographer's legacy.

 How to Get There